ariellamorris2-cmd/GEOL0069-ML-Cambridge-LULC-Change/README.md

 **Environmental finding:**
 - Pipeline carbon footprint: **0.106 kg CO₂eq**
 - Embodied carbon of detected infrastructure: **~15,894,000 tonnes CO₂eq**
-- The infrastructure being detected emits approximately **150 million times** more carbon than the pipeline used to detect it
+- The infrastructure being detected emits approximately **150 billion times** more carbon than the pipeline used to detect it

 ---